Poland holds emergency security meeting after reports of fatal explosion, as Russian missiles bombard nearby Ukraine - KTVZ

 Poland convened an emergency meeting of national security officials on Tuesday, after Polish media reported projectiles killed two people near the border with Ukraine on Tuesday.

-Polish media showed an image of a deep impact and upturned farm vehicle at the site, near the town of Przewodow, around four miles west from the Ukrainian border.
+At the site of the explosion, Polish media showed an image of a deep impact and upturned farm vehicle, near the town of Przewodow, around four miles west from the Ukrainian border.

-Polish Prime Minister Mateusz Morawiecki has convened the Committee of the Council of Ministers for National Security and Defense Affairs, a government spokesman said.
+A local resident told CNN they heard a terrifying “whoosh” as the projectile flew over the town.
+A caretaker of a local school who said the force of the explosion shook classroom windows approximately 200 meters from the school gates.

-A Polish official told CNN that nothing was confirmed yet and the investigation into the incident was continuing.
+Polish Prime Minister Mateusz Morawiecki convened the Committee of the Council of Ministers for National Security and Defense Affairs, a government spokesman said, as reports of the projectiles emerged on Tuesday evening local time.

 Russia’s Defense Ministry has denied targeting the border, and called the reports by Polish media “a deliberate provocation in order to escalate the situation,” according to a short statement late Tuesday.